Tom Cairney: Fulham

 In the last game of the season, Cairney scored the only goal in the game, with a 1–0 win over Bolton Wanderers.
 Despite being sidelined on two occasions later in the season, Cairney scored 8 times in the total of 42 appearances in all competitions.
 In his first season at the club, he finished second place for the club's Player of the Season, behind Ross McCormack.

-Cairney playing for Fulham in 2016.

 At the start of the 2016–17 season, Cairney was given an armband to replace Scott Parker against Newcastle United in the opening game of the season, who did not start, and set up a goal for Matt Smith in a 1–0 win.
 He then scored two goals in the first month of the league season against Leeds United and Blackburn Rovers.
 Both of these matches resulted him earning Man of the Match.
 In addition, he was nominated for both August's Sky Bet Championship Player of the Month and August's Sky Bet Championship Goal of the Month.
 Despite suffering from an injury that saw him miss one match in mid–October, For most of the season, Cairney captained the side.
-After scoring three more goals by the end of the year, his performance at Fulham attracted attention from Premier League side Middlesbrough, Aston Villa and Newcastle United.
+After scoring three more goals by the end of the year, his performance at Fulham attracted attention from Premier League side Middlesbrough, Aston Villa and Newcastle.
 However, the club made it clear that Cairney was not for sale.
 Having kept him throughout the January transfer window, he scored two goals throughout February against Nottingham Forest and Bristol City, resulting him being nominated for February's Player of the Month.